 The first invitation for submission of proposals for candidate radio interface technologies (RITs) or a set of RITs (SRITs) for the terrestrial components of IMT-2020 was issued with Circular Letter 5/LCCE/59 on 22 March 2016.
 This Circular Letter also initiated an ongoing process to evaluate the candidate RITs or SRITs for the terrestrial components of IMT-2020, and invited the formation of independent evaluation groups (IEGs) and the subsequent submission of evaluation reports on these candidate RITs or SRITs.

-On 4 July 2016, Addendum 1 to the Circular Letter announced the availability of further relevant information including the availability of Document IMT-2020/2 – Submission and evaluation process and consensus building for IMT-2020.
+On 4 July 2016, Addendum 1 to the Circular Letter announced the availability of further relevant information including the availability of Document IMT-2020/2(Rev.2) – Submission and evaluation process and consensus building for IMT-2020.

 On 28 February 2017, Addendum 2 to the Circular Letter announced the availability of Report ITU-R M.2410 – Minimum requirements related to technical performance for IMT-2020 radio interface(s) and revision to Document IMT-2020/2, as well as preliminary information on the IMT-2020 workshop.